 United States Secretary of State William Rogers on his arrival in Saigon on Saturday (July 4), said it was time for real negotiations to end the Indochina war.

-United States Secretary of State William Rogers on his arrival in Saigon on Saturday (July 4), said it was time for real negotiations to end the Indochina war.
+Background: United States Secretary of State William Rogers on his arrival in Saigon on Saturday (July 4), said it was time for real negotiations to end the Indochina war.
 Soon after making the statement he conferred with South Vietnam's President Nguyen Van Thieu for over an hour.

 Mr. Rogers, who was in Saigon for the two-day annual conference of countries whose troops are fighting in Vietnam on the side of the Saigon Government, discussed with the President whether it was desirable or possible to take new initiatives at the Paris Talks, U.S. officials said.